ExpediaDotCom/haystack/docs/ui/ui_universal_search.md

  This will display only traces with at least one span that is from **`example-service`** and at least one (potentially separate) span that is tagged as an **error**.
 The notable difference is that in the first condition, the error does not have to be in a **`example-service`** span.

+Note that values that include whitespace characters must be enclosed with quotations, example: **`serviceName="example whitespace service"`**